WodkaRHR/pyastar/README.md

 [![Build Status](https://travis-ci.org/hjweide/pyastar.svg?branch=master)](https://travis-ci.org/hjweide/pyastar)
 [![Coverage Status](https://coveralls.io/repos/github/hjweide/pyastar/badge.svg?branch=master)](https://coveralls.io/github/hjweide/pyastar?branch=master)

+# About this fork
+This fork extends the original A\* implementation to work on 1-hot maze graphs where diagonal moves are penalized with sqrt(2).
+It also allows for the integration of a user defined heuristic in form of a heatmap.

 # PyAstar
 This is a very simple C++ implementation of the A\* algorithm for pathfinding on a two-dimensional grid.
 The solver itself is implemented in C++, but is